Complementary and Alternative Medicine (CAM) for Cancer

-Complementary and alternative medicine (CAM) are usually discussed together, but are
+by the FDA.
+Complementary and alternative medicine (CAM) are different from standard

 Complementary medicine.
-Complementary medicine is any form of therapy used in combination with other alternative
+This is any form of therapy used with standard medicine.
+These types of therapy may

 What are the different types of CAM?